 Here’s how to remove it:

-- Using a paint brush, apply paint thinner on the painted surfaces.
+- Using a brush, apply paint thinner on the various surfaces.
 Use a pressure washer set to 80 psi and operate via a sweeping motion.
 Stop every now and then to check how you’re progressing.
 This task will be very easy if the paint was applied using a spray applicator.

 - Heat the surface using a heat gun.
-This will lead to the paint curling up, making it easier to remove.
+This will lead to the surface curling up, making it easier to remove.
 Once it has curled up, you can use a scraper to scrape it away.

 - Rinse with water.